25th March 2020 – Wednesday

 Hubby says one of the places that really freaked him out was the castle dungeon tour at Warwick Castle.
 We spent the weekend there a few years ago during the cold November month.
 Me and the kids attempted the tour, but the kids cried in the first 5 minutes so we left and hubby stayed.
 Devon said the spookiest place he had visited was Dover Castle.
+Read all about out trip to Dover Castle.
 He was talking about the Annexe – The Underground Hospital tour that we went on.
 The hospital tour relived the period of war in the 1940s whereby wounded soldiers were treated.
 It was a military hospital and as you walk through the seemingly endless tunnels, you are immersed in the stories of the wounded soldiers being treated, you can hear the screams of pain as the soldiers had to endure painful procedures and operations whilst the bombs can be heard overhead.
 It was a really interesting experience and we highly recommend a visit.

 I suppose the place that made my hairs stand on end was Bodmin Jail in Cornwall.
 It was an 18th century prison and is hailed as one of the most haunted buildings in Britain.
 It was quite chilling there to be honest, something not quite right and very cold.
 It gave me goosebumps to say the least!